 Which Hospitals Offer Tumor Treating Fields for Mesothelioma?

-As of March 2021, Novocure’s tumor treating fields device is available for pleural mesothelioma patients in more than 30 U.S. states.
+As of November 2022, Novocure’s tumor treating fields device is available at medical centers in more than 35 U.S. states.
 More than 100 hospitals offer the therapy for unresectable malignant mesothelioma cases.

 Some of the Mesothelioma Centers of Excellence, top-ranked medical institutions, offering Optune Lua are:

 - Baylor St Luke’s Medical Center (Houston, Texas)

 - Swedish Cancer Institute (Seattle, Washington)